nandak9/FingerprintIdentify/README.md

     4. We need to check the manufacturers because sdk is available on some other devices.

     5. SDK runs abnormally on Note3 sometimes, it can't switch to mback mode event called release。

-## License ##

-Licensed under the MIT License, see the [LICENSE](https://github.com/uccmawei/FingerprintIdentify/blob/master/LICENSE) for copying permission.